Universalis-FFXIV/mogboard-next/tools/README.md

 ## MogboardExporter.CafeMaker

 The CafeMaker sub-project exports data from CafeMaker for use in the Chinese version of the website.
-It is used as followed, from its project directory:
+It is used as follows, from its project directory:

 ```bash